 Resurgent demand drives Caterpillar sales in third quarter

-Removing certain items, earnings were $2.66 per share.
-This easily beat the $2.26 per share that analysts had projected, according to a survey by Zacks Investment Research.
+Removing nonrecurring items, earnings were $2.66 per share., easily beating the $2.26 that Wall Street had projected, according to a survey by Zacks Investment Research.

+Demand may be elevated further still based on negotiations in Washington related to a dramatically scaled-back domestic policy package, $1.75 trillion of social services and climate change programs the White House believes can pass the 50-50 Senate.

+President Joe Biden will make remarks from the White House about the package, and a related $1 trillion bipartisan infrastructure plan, on Thursday.

+“We are hopeful Congress passes the Infrastructure Investment and Jobs Act, which could boost customer confidence and help support future demand,” Umpleby said.

+Caterpillar machinery dealers lowered inventories by $300 million in the third quarter, a considerable improvement from the $600 million cut a year earlier, the company reported.

-The construction industry was hit by the spread of COVID-19 like all others, but the pandemic did drive housing, and construction, demand as people sought larger or new places to live.
-Mining and construction have taken off this year as well as industries begin to elevate production.
+The construction industry that Caterpillar supplies was hit by the spread of COVID-19 like all others, but the pandemic did drive housing and construction demand as people sought larger or new places to live.

+Sales of new homes jumped 14% in September, according to a Commerce Department report on Tuesday.
+That’s the fastest pace in six months as strong demand helped offset rising prices.

 By MICHELLE CHAPMAN